williamlamjy/mTracker/docs/DeveloperGuide.md

 <img src="images/AddStockSequenceDiagram.png" width="800"/>

-More details about the reference frame for obtaining the stock details and creating the AddStockCommand object is shown below.
+More details about the reference frame for obtaining the stock details and creating the AddStockCommand object are shown below.

 <img src="images/AddStockSequenceDiagramRef.png" width="600"/>